henrikzujeddeloh/dotfiles/README.md

 ## Configs Relevant for...
 ### macOS
-- yabai
+- yabai for window management
-- karabiner
-- hammerspoon
+- kanata for key remapping
-- alacritty
+- alacritty as terminal emulator
-- zsh
+- zsh as shell
-- tmux
+- tmux as terminal multiplexer
-- neovim
+- neovim as text/code editor
 - ssh

 ### Linux
-- i3
-- xmodmap or kmonad
+- i3/sway for window management
+- kanata as key remapping
-- alacritty
+- alacritty as terminal emulator
-- zsh
+- zsh as shell
-- tmux
+- tmux as terminal multiplexer
-- neovim
+- neovim as text/code editor
 - ssh

 ### Windows
-- AutoHotkey
+- AutoHotkey as key remapping
 - alacritty (altered for WSL)

 #### WSL
-- zsh (altered for DKFZ proxy)
+- zsh
 - tmux
 - neovim